Templates

 Each page type has an associated template.
 Templates define how the content of that page is structured.

-Templates use Blade, JSON (or YAML) formats.
+Templates use Blade, JSON, YAML, or PHP formats.
 Developers can choose between:

 - Blade templates (